UPPMAX/UPPMAX-documentation/docs/software/sbatch.md

     See [the UPPMAX documentation on projects](../getting_started/project.md).

-???- question "What is my project code?"
+???- question "How do I convert my project name to the project code I need to use here?"

     See [the UPPMAX documentation on projects](../getting_started/project.md).